Dikshyanta34/Sales-transaction-application/README.md

 This is a database that any store can use where it allows to track their customer, product and all items sold to a customer and generate an invoice (bill).

-1. Create at least following tables:
+1. Create at least following tables: a.Product b.Customer
-Product
-Customer
-Sales Transaction
+c.Sales Transaction
-Invoice
+d.Invoice
 Note: Each table must have primary key, Unique key and should have foreign key constraints (can have check constraints)

 2.Based on created tables, create the following using TSQL